ekut-es/automate/docs/commandline_automate.md

 Software for boards can be built using a standard buildsystem.
 All buildsystem follow the sequence.

-_automate $buildsystem.configure_: to configure the build
+1. _automate $buildsystem.configure_: to configure the build
-_automate $buildsystem.build_: to build software
+2. _automate $buildsystem.build_: to build software
-_automate $buildsystem.install_: to install built software in a defined directory on the host system _automate $buildsystem.deploy_: to copy the built software to the board
+3. _automate $buildsystem.install_: to install built software in a defined directory on the host system
+4. _automate $buildsystem.deploy_: to copy the built software to the board

-We currently have the following buildsystems available:
+We currently have support for the following Buildsystems available:

-_cmake_: for cmake based software builds
+- _cmake_: for cmake based software builds
-_make_: for makefile based software builds
+- _make_: for Makefile based software builds
-_kernel_: to build linux kernels using the kbuild build system
+- _kernel_: to build linux kernels using the kbuild/make base build system